 An interesting pathway in our enrichment analysis was the inflammasome pathway.
-IL1B was significantly upregulated in vapers (FC: 2.1; FDR < 0.001) and this has been suggested that inflammasomes are activated, and like Lee et al, CXCL1, CXCL2 and NOD2 were upregulated in vapers [65].
+IL1B was significantly upregulated in vape users (FC: 2.1; FDR < 0.001) and this has been suggested that inflammasomes are activated, and like Lee et al, CXCL1, CXCL2 and NOD2 were upregulated in vape users [65].
 Inflammasomes (such as nucleotide-binding oligomerization domain, leucine rich repeat and pyrin domain containing (NLRP)) are large protein structures primarily located in macrophages that respond to inflammatory signals [65].
 Upon activation, inflammasomes cleave pro-IL1B and pro-IL18 into IL1B and IL18, to signal the presence of xenobiotics and initiate the inflammatory response [66].
 Several members of the NLRP family were differentially expressed when vape users were compared to non-vape users (NLRP1, NLRP3, NLRP6, NLRP12, and NLRP14).
 All except NLRP14 were upregulated.
 The dysregulation of inflammasome pathway may be an important step in immune dysregulation during chronic e-cig use.
-For instance, an inflammatory cytokine such as IL1B (upregulated in vapers) can stimulate the production of other inflammatory cytokines (eg IL6 and TNF) which were also upregulated in vapers vs nonvapers in our study.
+For instance, an inflammatory cytokine such as IL1B (upregulated in vape users) can stimulate the production of other inflammatory cytokines (eg IL6 and TNF) which were also upregulated in vape users vs non-vape users in our study.
 Future studies may need to assess the types of e-cig devices that may stimulate different pathways due to chronic e-cig use.
 The study by Hickman et al highlights the importance of assessing device type.
 Data from third- and fourth-generation e-cig users and found an overall suppression of host defense associated with fourth-generation e-cig use [67].
 This may be due to new/emerging formulations in the e-cigs such as nicotine salts and future studies need to be designed to understand the health consequences of emerging e-cigs [68].

-Finally, our results suggest that DNA methylation may be one of the mechanisms by which vaping exerts its effects on the lungs.
+Finally, our results suggest that DNA methylation may be one of the mechanisms by which vaping exerts its effects on nasal epithelial gene expression thereby impacting respiratory physiology..
 REXO1 and CERK were differentially methylated when vape users are compared to non-vape users.
 While not much is known about REXO1, its over expression has been associated with cell proliferation, migration, and invasion in cervical cancer [69].
-Notably, REXO1 was in a significantly methylated region in our study and a recent study by Herrera-Luis et al among Puerto Rican and Mexican American children and young adults (average age 12-14 years) with asthma, identified REXO1 in one of two differentially methylated regions as associated with pre-FEV1/FVC [70] Interestingly, the association signals for the Herrera-Luis et al study were enriched for inflammatory processes and the authors concluded that REXO1 is associated with airflow limitation in children.
+Notably, REXO1 was in a significantly methylated region in our study and a recent study by Herrera-Luis et al among Puerto Rican and Mexican American children and young adults (average age 12-14 years) with asthma, identified REXO1 in one of two differentially methylated regions as associated with pre-FEV1/FVC [70] Interestingly, the association signals for the Herrera-Luis et al study were enriched for inflammatory processes and the authors concluded that REXO1 is associated with airflow limitation in children similar to the findings in our current study.

 CERK can be activated by IL1B, and its activity has been observed in neutrophils and the lung epithelium [71, 72].
 The gene encodes ceramide kinase and has been implicated as an important regulatory component of inflammatory response [73].
 Notably, ceramide kinase converts ceramide to cermide-1-phosphate [74], which plays a role in linking Prostaglandin E2, neurotransmitters, and airway epithelial inflammation [73].
-Together, our data provide further insights into the mechanisms involved in adverse impacts on lung function.
+Together, our data provide further insights into the mechanisms involved in adverse impacts on the nasal epithelial transcriptome ultimately resulting in impaired lung function in vape users.